-- Avoid excessive wordiness. - All sentences contribute to the main idea. - Sentences are varied in length and structure. - Use the active voice whenever possible.
-Active voice is when the subject of the sentence is performing the action as opposed to passive voice when the subject receives the action. (e.g., active voice: The nurse assessed the patient. passive voice: The patient was assessed by the nurse). - Define specialized terms that might be unfamiliar to readers. - Use clear, straightforward language whenever possible and avoid unnecessary jargon. - State your point of view using a balanced tone neither too indecisive nor too forceful. - Use precise language, convey no unintended connotations, and ensure your paper is free of bias. - Do not use vague or imprecise terms or slang. - Do not continually repeat the same phrases ("Smith states...," "Jones states...") to introduce quoted and paraphrased material. - Ensure you understand the meanings of all the terms you use in your paper. - Do not use outdated or offensive terms to refer to specific groups.
+- Avoid excessive wordiness. - All sentences contribute to the main idea. - · Sentences are varied in length and structure. - Use the active voice whenever possible. - Define specialized terms that might be unfamiliar to readers. - Use clear, straightforward language whenever possible and avoid unnecessary jargon. - State your point of view using a balanced tone neither too indecisive nor too forceful. - Use precise language, convey no unintended connotations, and ensure your paper is free of bias. - Do not use vague or imprecise terms or slang. - Do not continually repeat the same phrases ("Smith states...," "Jones states...") to introduce quoted and paraphrased material. - Ensure you understand the meanings of all the terms you use in your paper. - Do not use outdated or offensive terms to refer to specific groups, e.g., ethnic, racial, religious groups.